oralinnet/PostgreSQL_EDB/Install/EFM_Install.md

 - Ensure you have VIP (virtual IP )
 - witness server no need EPAS
 - Ensure Primary DB and Standby DB password base authentication
-- Adjust firewall to allow EFM agents to communicate on ports 7800 to 7810
+- Adjust firewall to allow EFM agents to communicate on ports 7800 and 7809 (depend on your EFM admin port)

 - In my case I used Three Servers
 ```t